 Bicycle racks for campervans: tailgate or tow bar?

+You will also find a host of bicycle rack systems for smaller campervans with a tailgate that swivels upwards, including ones that can be clamped directly onto the tailgate and fastened with tension straps.
+In this case, you will have to use pure muscle power to lift and hold the weight of your bicycles when you lift the tailgate as standard gas shock absorbers are usually not able to cope with the additional weight.
 Some tailgate bike racks also have advantages for campervans: the Crosscamp tailgate bike rack, for example, allows the tailgate to be opened when the rear rack is mounted and even loaded with bicycles.
 Therefore, the tailgate can also be used as spontaneous sun protection or as a canopy in light rain.
 The bike rack is simply attached to the tailgate and does not have to be screwed or glued, which means it can be quickly removed for everyday use.
 A slight disadvantage: the transport rails for the bicycles are mounted quite high on tailgate bike racks, so your arms will need to be strong enough to be able to lift the bikes onto them.
 Moreover, when buying a bike rack for the tailgate, you always have to make sure that the rack is compatible with your vehicle.
 However, the advantage here is that tailgate bicycle carriers usually weigh less than tow bar mounted racks.
 This can also be beneficial when it comes to the permissible rear axle load.

 A key advantage of a tow bar mounted rack is the low loading height.
 The bicycle or e-bike no longer has to be lifted up and down, which can otherwise be quite cumbersome.
 Another advantage is that this kind of bike rack is suitable for most tow bars, therefore you can easily use it on your second car or lend it to friends.
 However, anyone who opts for a rigid tow bar mounted rack has to accept that the carrier will block the tailgate.
 But sophisticated solutions are available.
 Take for instance the Crosscamp tow bar bike rack whose roller system enables it to be easily folded down to open the tailgate.
 Our tip for anyone who doesn't want to overexert themselves while loading the bike rack: fold it back down again to lower the loading height.